 If you notice any of these signs, it’s important to address the issue as soon as possible.
 Water damage can lead to serious structural issues and health problems if left untreated.
 Contact us today if you think you may have water damage within your home.

 It’s best to address water damage as soon as possible.
 Within 24-48 hours, mold can begin to grow, and the structural integrity of your home can be compromised.
+Review issues and problems that can grow overtime with water damage from the South Carolina Department of Health.

 Coverage can vary depending on the source of the damage and your specific policy.
 It’s best to check with your insurance provider to understand what is covered.
+Progressive Insurance provides a good breakdown of how insurance covers water damage restoration.

 The time for restoration can vary depending on the extent of the damage.
 It could take anywhere from a few days to a few weeks.